 If you look after your ears, you’re more likely to have good hearing throughout your life.
 Listening safely can prevent hearing loss; read on to discover five ways to achieve this.

-In 2021, WHO (World Health Organisation) launched the World report on hearing.
-The report highlighted the increasing number of people that live with and are at risk of hearing loss.
 Noise control was identified as one of the seven key hearing interventions.
 It also stressed the importance of reducing exposure to loud sounds.

 Ways to prevent hearing loss